kmlhtpgl/aws-devops/aws/class-notes/04-28-2021-lambda-api-gateway-callahan-kumbwi/Hands-on-Lambda-API-Gateway-02.md

 - Click `Enable CORS and replace existing CORS headers` button and keep the rest of page as is.

-- Confirm dialog 'Yes, replace existing values'
+- Confirm dialog `Yes, replace existing values`

 - Watch the animated ticks appear on the AWS console

 - You need to redeploy the API;
   - Select / ---> Actions ---> Deploy API
     - Development stage: dev
     - Development description: Part-3 CORS enabled GET request
     - Click 'Deploy'

 - Refresh the web page and go to API Gateway sub-link

 - Press button `Get External Content` and show the random number created by Lambda function.